jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 semantic and syntactic properties for later processing by the model

-However, as the embedding layer scales with the overall model size, its role and optimization become more complex, as I found in this analysis.
+However, as the embedding layer scales with the overall model size, its role and optimization become more complex, as I find in this analysis.

-Increasing model size generally involves increasing embedding dimensionality, which theoretically enables each token to convey more detailed information.
-This doesn’t always seem to be the case in practice.
+Intuition suggests that bigger and more capable models would naturally harbor more sophisticated embeddings.
+After all, larger models consistently outperform their smaller counterparts, a fact that should logically extend to their token embeddings.

+In a larger model, each embedding has more room to hold meaning as a result of more embedding dimensions, and the model has the capability to capture and use more nuance in all of its weights.
+However, this isn’t entirely consistent with what is found in this analysis.
+Not all of the meaning and capability growth in the model as a whole seems to be captured in the embedding layer of the model.

-## Analysis
+## Methodology and Analysis

-This blog post aims to examine how quality of token embeddings scale as embedding and model size both increase.
-Specifically, it asks the question “As LLM models get larger, how does the level of information in their embedding layers change?”

-This analysis looks at 5 model suites, with total model sizings from 14m to 176b parameters.
-Pythia (14m-12b)
+This analysis looks at 5 model suites: Pythia (14m-12b) ([<span class="underline">Huggingface</span>](https://huggingface.co/collections/EleutherAI/pythia-scaling-suite-64fb5dfa8c21ebb3db7ad2e1), [<span class="underline">Paper</span>](https://arxiv.org/abs/2304.01373)),
-([<span class="underline">Huggingface</span>](https://huggingface.co/collections/EleutherAI/pythia-scaling-suite-64fb5dfa8c21ebb3db7ad2e1),
-[<span class="underline">Paper</span>](https://arxiv.org/abs/2304.01373)),
 OPT (125m-175b)